Yancovenant/MAPF/README.md

 # Open terminal and cd to the folder where you want the project
 cd /path/to/your/projects # Make sure that you cd to your unity project parent first.
 ```

+**!Important!**
+rename your project unity into 'MAPF'.
+otherwise you need to copy&paste the /Backend and /Assets folder to your project.

+or simply create a new unity project and name it to 'MAPF'

-**Make sure that before cloning this repositry to 'cd' to your path project first, to make sure that unity & backend is integrated completly without any future error.**
+**Make sure that before cloning this repository to 'cd' to your path project first, to make sure that unity & backend is integrated completly without any future error.**

 ```sh
 git clone https://github.com/Yancovenant/MAPF.git
 ```